internet4000/radio4000-player/README.md

 })
 ```

-## Methods
+### Methods

+> !!!
 Danger zone.
-We are still finalizing the API for methods so except this to change.
+We are still finalizing the API for methods so
+> except this to change.

+It is possible to load data to the `<radio4000-player>`,
+without any relation to the Radio4000 database.

+To do that there is an available method `updatePlaylist`, on the
+javascript instance of the player, which accepts a `playlist` object.

+It can be used this way.

 ```js
 // Get access to the Vue component behind the web component to access methods.